Barbados’s island is known for its excellent and diverse cuisine; therefore, it was challenging to compile a list of only ten delicacies of Barbados.

 This list cannot do justice to the amount of Bajan foods that could have been included as favored Bajan delicacies here on the island.

-Foods like fish cakes, cassava pone, sugar cake, roast breadfruit, pig tails, rice and peas (a Caribbean favorite), not to mention the increasing amount of ‘ital’ foods available on the island (vegan in nature and closely associated with Rastafarian culture), are all worthy inclusions in this list of delicacies.
+Foods like fish cakes, cassava pone, sugar cake, roast breadfruit, pigtails, rice, and peas (a Caribbean favorite), not to mention the increasing amount of ‘ital’ foods available on the island (vegan and closely associated with Rastafarian culture), are all worthy inclusions in this list of delicacies.

 The list could go on!

-Needless to say, the items on this list were chosen because they embody a Bajan tradition, our lifestyle, our history and our progression.
+The items on this list were chosen because they embody a Bajan tradition, our lifestyle, our history, and our progression.

-These foods are every bit as important as the national flag and our anthem because they are a part of the blueprint of any person who has lived and / or grown up in Barbados.
+These foods are as important as the national flag and our anthem because they are a part of the blueprint of any person who has lived and grown up in Barbados.
 They invoke memories and feelings of national pride and nostalgia.